Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

 Let us start from analysing how the location of the global minimum changes with the temperature.
 Figure~\ref{fig:location-of-min} shows the location of the global minimum in the $(h,\f)$ plane, the temperature to which a given point corresponds is encoded in the colour of the point.
 At high temperature we start from a symmetric minimum at the origin of the field space, as the temperature decreases below the critical temperature which in this case is at $T_c=318\g$, the symmetric minimum is reduced to a local one and a new global minimum at nonvanishing $\f$ (but $h=0$) arises.
 It stays like this for some time and later a nonzero VEV for the SM scalar field is developed, later gradually reaching 246$\g$ at zero temperature.
 This shows that the tunnelling can proceed either between the symmetric vacuum and a vacuum where only $\f$ acquires a VEV or directly to the state where both of the scalars have nontrivial VEVs.
 To answer this question one needs to find the nucleation temperature and the bubble profile.

 The nucleation temperature for the discussed benchmark point is found to be equal to $T_n=28\g$, which is much below the critical temperature.
 This suggests what we have anticipated --- large degree of supercooling and possibly very strong transition.
 The bubble profile for the benchmark point that we study is shown in figure~\ref{fig:bubble}.
 First important point to note is that the tunnelling takes place only in the $\f$ direction.
 At the nucleation temperature, the global minimum is already located at a point with nonvanishing $v$ and $w$, therefore after emerging from under the barrier, at $\f\approx 255\g$ and $h=0$, the field rolls down the potential to reach the global minimum.
-The value of $\f$ at which the field arrives after the tunnelling is much lower than the value of the VEV, which simply means that it is more energetically (in terms of the free energy) favourable to tunnel to a point which is not a the minimum of the potential and subsequently roll down to the real minimum.
-In figure~\ref{fig:contours-potential} the contour plot of the potential at the nucleation temperature is showed, the left panel shows the region around the field values at which the tunnelling takes place while the right panel captures the global minimum (marked with the white dot).
-It can be seen that indeed the potential barrier is the thinest along the $\f$ direction.
-Moreover, the minimum is very shallow along the $h$ direction, which tells us that not much energy can be gained by tunnelling directly to the global minimum.
+The value of $\f$ at which the field arrives after the tunnelling is much lower than the value of the VEV, which simply means that it is more energetically (in terms of the free energy) favourable to tunnel to a point which is not at the minimum of the potential and subsequently roll down to the real minimum.
+In figure~\ref{fig:contours-potential} the contour plot of the potential at the nucleation temperature is showed, the plot in the left panel captures both the global minimum (marked with the white dot) and the local minimum at the origin of the field space.
+The right panel shows small region around the origin, displaying the local minimum and the saddle point at (or very close to) the $\f$ axis.
+It can be thus understood that the tunnelling trajectory passes through the saddle point, where the potential barrier is the thinest.
+Moreover, the global minimum is very shallow along the $h$ direction, which tells us that not much energy can be gained by tunnelling directly to the global minimum.
 In fact, apparently this gain would be less than the energy consumed to penetrate the deeper potential barrier in the direction to the global minimum, which is a possible explanation of the aforementioned behaviour.